For much of the past ten years, startup culture has been driven by a pretty simple logic:

 • What are the margins?

-• How long is the runway?
+• What is the length of the runway?

-Profitability is becoming culturally important again
+Profitability is again a cultural imperative

-The shift is not purely financial.
+The transition is not just financial.

 • larger teams,